ublue-os/website/docs/images/bazzite/installation.md

 Login to Steam **(required for Steam Deck, HTPC, and Handheld PC images)**, and reboot your device when you finish.

+If you have a microSD card and had game installed on SteamOS, and do NOT want to reinstall your video games, then select "Use EXT4 fo SD cards" in the Bazzite Portal.

 !!!
 NOTE

     For users with Secure Boot enabled: